 “Joe made some improvements that deal mostly with the oil pump.
 He upgraded it to where we should only have to change the oil about once a year instead of after every batch.”

-The freeze dryers are pricey but the good news is that the company has a layaway program.
+The freeze dryers are pricey but the company has a layaway program.

 Here’s Kathie’s trays of dehydrated tomato skins.